What Is Moxibustion?

 Indirect Moxibustion Using Moxa Cones

-Another indirect moxibustion is a more common practice which is safer.
+Another indirect moxibustion is a more common practice which offers safer, controlled stimulation.
 The practitioner lights and burns moxa on the ends of acupuncture needles, allowing them to burn until extinguished.
 The heat generated by the mugwort herb is then transferred to the targeted acupuncture points through the needles.

 Indirect Moxibustion Using Insulating Barriers